Blog / Car Insurance

 Number of claims made

-They look at the number of claims made in the past three years.
-Looking at your claims’ history gives them an idea of how safe your driving behaviour is and how much you are likely to cost an insurer.
+They look at the number of accidents and/or claims made in the past three years.
+Looking at your accident and/or claims’ history gives them an idea of how safe your driving behaviour is and how much you are likely to cost an insurer.

 Generally, insurers feel that the more years of driving experience you have the less likely you are to get into an accident.
 This translates into lower premiums for more experienced drivers, provided they also have a record of safe driving.

 No claim discount

 Your no claim discount (NCD) lets insurers determine if you are a safe driver.
 Your premiums tend to be in the approximate range of your NCD.